Saturday, September 13, 2025

 Jeremiah is known as the weeping prophet, but he also sang praises to the Lord.

 Ministry to people can be an emotional roller coaster.
 High and happy when the Lord is speaking to you and refreshing your soul!
-Low and grievous when you feel you failed and doubt your self-worth.
-Suddenly, in a moment, Jeremiah descended from high praises to God to lowly hatred of himself.
+Low and grievous when you feel you have failed.
+Suddenly, in a moment, Jeremiah descended from high praises to God to lowly self-hatred.

 When people are bent on evil, there is no happiness for a preacher of righteousness.
 Even when God deposes opposers, you may experience sadness.
 “Why didn’t they listen to God?”